Władysław Pachulski: Biography

-Władysław Pachulski was born in Łazy, Lublin Voivodeship, eastern Poland in 1855 or 1857, to a poor family.
+Władysław Pachulski was born in Łazy, Lublin Voivodeship, Congress Poland in 1855 or 1857, to a poor family.
 He studied at the Moscow Conservatory and one of his teachers there for some time was Pyotr Ilyich Tchaikovsky.
 In 1877 Tchaikovsky left the Conservatory to become a full-time composer, with the ongoing financial support of a wealthy widow, Nadezhda von Meck.
 A very unusual feature of their arrangement was that they agreed never to meet, but would communicate only by letter or messenger.

 Another of Tchaikovsky's students, and later possibly his lover, was Iosif Kotek.
 On Tchaikovsky's recommendation, von Meck had engaged Kotek as her house musician.
 She had a succession of musicians in her coterie, none of whom lasted long, and before long Kotek too was dismissed.
 Pachulski succeeded Kotek, and he proved to be the only musician who ever gained a permanent place in her affections.
 The difference was that he was not recommended by Tchaikovsky, whose opinion of his musical talents was always very low.
 Pachulski in fact made his own introductions to von Meck.
 On 4 January 1878, she wrote to Tchaikovsky saying that one of his former pupils (unnamed) was writing to her constantly, saying that life at the Conservatory was not the same since Tchaikovsky had left.
 Just why she regarded Pachulski so favourably in the first place is not clear.
 His father Albert Pachulski managed one of von Meck's estates, although it is not known whether he was already there at that time or came later.
 Maybe it was because Władysław showed the same love of Tchaikovsky's music as she herself felt.
 Whatever her reasons, she offered him employment, and immediately began asking Tchaikovsky to provide him with lessons and advice.
 This he agreed to, because he felt an obligation to show his gratitude for her generosity towards him; he also felt it appropriate to make his assessments of Pachulski's skills as favourable as he could, without sacrificing his artistic integrity.
 However, he soon found it burdensome and tiresome.

 Pachulski considered himself extremely gifted, and von Meck also had an exaggerated opinion of his musical talents, due no doubt to her personal regard for him; he was a constant topic of her correspondence with Tchaikovsky through 1878.
 Thanks to this over-elevated self-regard, even the most tactful of Tchaikovsky's negative criticisms of his compositional abilities caused him great pain.
 The constant theme of Tchaikovsky's remarks was that Pachulski had musical ability, desire, zeal, intelligence and warm feeling, but not the proper balance between these qualities, owing to "an organic, and … enigmatic, defect of his musical nature" (as he wrote in a letter to von Meck in August 1883).
 He wrote to his brother Anatoly in August 1879 that Pachulski "has certain features of a Turgenevan hero, who has genuine and ardent desires to fulfill grandiose plans but ..." (leaving unsaid the inference that he does not possess the artistic capacity to do so).